-Research shows that higher eye pressure increases your risk for damage to the optic nerve.
-The pressure in your eye goes up if fluid can’t drain normally out of the front of your eye.
+The pressure in your eye gets higher when fluid can’t drain normally out of the front of your eye.

-Between the cornea (clear front layer of the eye) and the iris (colored part of the eye), there’s a space called the “anterior chamber.”
+Between the cornea (clear front layer of the eye) and the iris (colored part of the eye), there’s a space called the anterior chamber.
 Fluid normally flows through this space and out of an opening where the iris and cornea meet.
-The opening has spongy tissue in it.
-The fluid passes through this spongy tissue as it drains out of the eye.
+The opening has spongy tissue in it, called the trabecular meshwork.
+The fluid passes through the meshwork to drain out of the eye.